-Yes, FACA is fully accredited by the Association of Christian Schools International (ACSI), recognized by the Texas Private School Accreditation Commission (TEPSAC), and is a member of the Texas Association of Non-Public Schools (TANS).
-Eighth grade students have the opportunity to take Algebra 1, Art 1, and Health as high school credits.
-These credits are recognized by high schools in the area.
+Yes.
+FACA is fully accredited by the Association of Christian Schools International (ACSI), recognized by the Texas Private School Accreditation Commission (TEPSAC), and is a member of the Texas Association of Non-Public Schools (TANS).
+Eighth grade students have the opportunity to take Integrated Physics and Chemistry (IPC) as a high school credit.
+This credit is recognized by high schools in the area.

 How do I find out how my child is doing in his/her classes?

 Parents may check their child’s grades, homework assignments, and attendance online through the school’s internet site, FACTS.
-All teachers and staff have e-mail addresses available on FACTS (formerly Renweb as well so that communication with your child’s teacher(s) is easily available.
+For assistance with FACTS, please contact the Finance Director.
+All teachers and staff have email addresses available on FACTS (formerly Renweb as well so that communication with your child’s teacher(s) is easily available.

-Are all of the teachers at FACA degreed?
+Do all of the teachers at FACA hold degrees?

 Yes, all classroom teachers hold a college degree, and some hold advanced degrees.